-Click here to download the "DR2018 Event Information" summary document.
+Click here to download the "Entrant A-Z Information" document.

 (excluding 6k participants)

-To be carried at all times and will be checked prior to race briefing, no gear, no start:
+To be carried at all times (mandatory gear) and will be checked prior to race briefing, no gear, no start (excluding 6km runners):

 weather dependent items